Jeremiah Chapter 15

 Jeremiah 15:20 “And I will make thee unto this people a fenced brazen wall: and they shall fight against thee, but they shall not prevail against thee: for I [am] with thee to save thee and to deliver thee, saith the LORD.”

-As he had promised him, when he first called him to his office (Jer.
+As God had promised Jeremiah, when He first called him to His service (Jer.
 1:18).
 And so, would not be as a liar to him.

 “And they shall fight against thee”: By words and blows, by menaces and imprisonment.

 “But they shall not prevail against thee”: So as to cause him to call in his words and contradict his prophecies, or to take away his life.

 “For I am with thee, to save thee, and deliver thee, saith the LORD”: The presence of God with His ministers is sufficient to save and deliver them out of all their troubles.
 And to protect and defend them against all their enemies (see Matt.
 28:20).